-I am a science studies scholar and historian of medicine, science, and technology in modern Latin America—especially Amazônia.
+I am a science studies scholar and historian of medicine, science, and environment in modern Latin America—especially Amazônia.

 Currently, I am an Assistant Professor of History at the Georgia Institute of Technology.

-My first book project, The Psychedelic Century, traces how sacred plants and their knowledge practitioners from the northwestern Amazon transformed (global) “psychedelic” medicine, science, and technology, spanning the nineteenth century to the present day.
+My first book project, The Psychedelic Century, traces how sacred plants and their knowledge practitioners from the northwestern Amazon transformed (global) “psychedelic” medicine and science, spanning the nineteenth century to the present day.

-More broadly, my research and teaching interests include global histories of medicine, science, and technology, feminist and Indigenous science studies, Latin American history, cultural anthropology, and digital humanities.
+More broadly, my research and teaching interests include global histories of medicine, science, and environment, feminist and Indigenous science studies, Latin American history, cultural anthropology, and digital humanities.

 I earned my PhD in the History + Sociology of Science from the University of Pennsylvania, along with a graduate certificate in Latin American and Latinx Studies.
 I hold a MA in the History of Medicine from McGill University and a BA (Honours) in History + Psychology from McMaster University.